top of page

 Angela Knight

 Tucked into a quiet, wooded lot in Jackson, Mississippi, Fountainhead doesn’t rise.
-It settles —low and horizontal, hugging the earth as if grown there, not built.
+It settles—low and horizontal, hugging the earth as if grown there, not built.
 Designed by Frank Lloyd Wright and completed between 1950 and 1954, this Usonian masterpiece was more than a home—it was a philosophy in wood, glass, and brick.
 From the outside, it might look modest.
 But step inside, and the genius unfolds.
-Wright designed Fountainhead as a two-bedroom, two-bathroom residence, wi
+Wright designed Fountainhead as a two-bedroom, two-bathroom residence, with

 Angela Knight